Localization and flexibilization in symplectic geometry: Idempotency of P-flexibilization

 The proof of Theorem \ref{thm: idempotency_comparison} follows from the following result, which is its analog before stabilizing and inverting subcritical handles.

 \begin{proposition} If $n = \dim L = \frac{1}{2}\dim X$ is even, there is a strictly commuting diagram of symplectic embeddings:

-where the horizontal maps are strict proper inclusions, $i_{X, (T^*D^n, L)}$ is a strict subcritical subdomain inclusion, and the map $Id$ on the middle-right is a bordered Weinstein equivalence, and $\phi_{X, T^*D^n, L, T^*_0 D^n}$ is a strict Liouville isomorphism. \begin{proof} The proof is essentially a relative version of the proof of Proposition \ref{prop: commutative_diagram_sector_localization}.
+where the horizontal maps are strict proper inclusions, $i_{X, (T^*D^n, L)}$ is a strict subcritical subdomain inclusion, and the map $Id$ on the middle-right is an isomorphism up to Weinstein homotopy, and $\phi_{X, T^*D^n, L, T^*_0 D^n}$ is a strict Liouville isomorphism. \begin{proof} The proof is essentially a relative version of the proof of Proposition \ref{prop: commutative_diagram_sector_localization}.
 There is a strictly commuting diagram

 and taking the product with $X$, we get the strictly commuting diagram